cubismod/inky-mbta-tracker/README.md

       // REQUIRED, the stop ID which can be retrieved from the stop page like this example:
       // https://www.mbta.com/stops/place-davis
       "stop_id": "place-davis",
-      // OPTIONAL, filter only arrivals going in this direction, typically 1 means that inbound
+      // OPTIONAL, filter only arrivals go ing in this direction, typically 1 means that inbound
       // and 0 means outbound but that depends on the route
       // more info here: https://api-v3.mbta.com/docs/swagger/index.html#/Prediction/ApiWeb_PredictionController_index
       "direction_filter": "1",